BHP: Exploitation of aquifers in Atacama Desert

-Sexual harassment
+Starting in 2022 indigenous Atacameño people sued BHP's Minera Escondida, Albemarle and Minera Zaldívar over damages to the Monturaqui-Negrillar-Tilopozo Aquifer.
+The lawsuit was joined by the Chilean state's Consejo de Defensa del Estado.
+Minera Escondida argued for its part that any effects of its water extraction have not had time to manifest downstream at the observation sites, due to the slow movement of groundwater, and hence that it was the extraction of the other two companies that had impacted it.
+The lawsuit ended in December 2024 in a conciliation agreement in which BHP's Minera Escondida and the other two companies were to compensate economically, socially and environmentally the indigenous Comunidad de Peine as well as paying for damages to the meadows of Tilopozo and the lakes of La Punta and La Brava.

+Cultural issues

-From 2019 to 2021, BHP registered six cases of sexual assault and seventy three cases of sexual harassment.
+From 2019 to 2021, BHP registered six cases of sexual assault and 73 cases of sexual harassment.
 A survey of 425 workers conducted by The Western Mine Workers' Alliance, showed that two-thirds of female respondents had experienced verbal sexual harassment while working in the FIFO mining industry, with 36% of women and 10% of men having experienced some form of harassment in the last 12 months.
 In response, BHP terminated or otherwise permanently removed forty eight workers from its sites.

 Other significant accidents

-Bad weather caused a BHP Billiton helicopter to crash in Angola on 16 November 2007, killing the helicopter's five passengers.
+Bad weather caused a BHP Billiton helicopter to crash in Angola on 16 November 2007, killing the helicopter's five occupants.
 The deceased were: BHP Billiton Angola Chief Operating Officer David Hopgood (Australian), Angola Technical Services Operations Manager Kevin Ayre (British), Wild Dog Helicopters pilot Kottie Breedt (South African), Guy Sommerfield (British) of MMC and Louwrens Prinsloo (Namibian) of Prinsloo Drilling.
 The helicopter crashed approximately 80 km from the Alto Cuilo diamond exploration camp in Lunda Norte, northeastern Angola.
 BHP Billiton responded by suspending operations in the country.